elbamos/largeVis/README.md

 Distance Methods
 ----------------

 The original `LargeVis` paper used Euclidean distances exclusively.
-The `largeVis` package offers a choice among Euclidean and Cosine distance measures.
+The `largeVis` package offers a choice between Euclidean and Cosine distance measures.

 The implementation is not optimized for cosine distances.
-Using cosine distances will definitely be slower than using Euclidean distances.
-This is because the random projection tree algorithm for cosine distances requires that the input vectors in the data matrix be normalised.

 Memory Consumption
 ------------------